-6.3.20 The reference level has been established as the average performance for the seven years of available data.
+- 6.4.27 NI Water agreed with our draft determination assessment and the approach for the final determination remains unchanged. - 6.4.28 The reference level has been established as the average performance for the seven years of available data.
 The control limits are 2 standard deviations from the reference level.
-The trend is stable.
+The trend is stable. - 6.4.29 The minor differences to the reference level and control limits in the draft determination are a consequence of the actual outturn figure for 2013-14 being slightly lower than originally projected.

-6.4.
+6.5.
 Assessment of sewerage non-infrastructure indicators

-6.4.1 All the serviceability indicators for sewerage non-infrastructure are based on the reported compliance at wastewater treatment works.
+6.5.1 All the serviceability indicators for sewerage non-infrastructure are based on the reported compliance at wastewater treatment works.
 We have asked the company to draw up a specification for unplanned maintenance indicator(s) which would show trends in serviceability.
 The company has not monitored this type of indicator to assess trends in asset performance and serviceability.
 The company has developed a specification but it will be some time before trends can be established.
 In the absence of this type of information, we will continue to rely on wastewater treatment works compliance data to assess serviceability.